The wedding is finally happening!

-You’ve probably heard that it’s easy to decorate on a budget.
+You’ve probably heard that it’s easy to decorate for a bridal shower on a budget.
 Then, you’ve looked at the results and thought those people probably should have splurged a little bit more than they did.

 We’re not those kind of decorators.
 It’s going to look cute.
 It’s going to at least look fancy.

 For starters, may I recommend the wonderfully versatile tissue paper flowers?
 I love them, because they are CHEAP, easy to make, and can be added as a nice accent to anything.
 Make a burlap banner; add a tissue flower.
 Lay out your food for the day; accent with tissue flowers.